 Although such self-destructive conditions may seem hopeless, great strides are being made in the natural treatment of autoimmune disorders, so if Hashimoto’s Thyroiditis is your diagnosis, don’t despair, but do work with a trusted health care professional.

-Five Essential Oils for Thyroid Imbalance Relief
+5 Essential Oils for Thyroid Imbalance Relief

 Many people find that essential oils help manage and reduce thyroid symptoms and greatly improve quality of life throughout the healing process.
 Whether dealing with hyper vs hypo thyroid issues, these oils may be beneficial to you.
 Learn more about the best essential oils for thyroid imbalance here.

-Frankincense Essential Oil for Overall Hormone Balancing
+1. Frankincense for Hormone Balancing

 Frankincense gently balances female hormones and displays adaptogenic properties — meeting your system at its point of greatest need and improving balance and wellbeing.
 This sacred oil seems to have been specially designed to meet your thyroid balancing needs, addressing immune health, chronic and inflammatory diseases, brain and memory disorders, and autoimmune disorders.